yoctoproject/poky/documentation/contributor-guide/submit-changes.rst

 ..
 SPDX-License-Identifier: CC-BY-SA-2.0-UK

-Contributing a Change to a Component
+Contributing Changes to a Component
 ************************************

 Contributions to the Yocto Project and OpenEmbedded are very welcome.